 9. Veggie Burgers

 Vegetarians and vegans might want to keep a good stock of non-meat options at home rather than feel famished when there’s no veggie-based foods to choose from.
-A bulk box of Morningstar chipotle black bean burgers satisfies that need — each box has 12 inside and retails for $19.99.
-Because they’re frozen, you can store them in your freezer.
+A bulk box of Morning Star chipotle black bean burgers satisfies that need — each box has 12 inside and retails for $19.99.

 10. Heinz Ketchup

-If you have kids at home, you know they want ketchup on nearly everything: chicken nuggets, fries, even pasta.
+If you have kids at home, you know they want ketchup on nearly everything: chicken nuggets, fries — perhaps even pasta.
 Rather than judge, you may want to oblige to keep the peace with this 3-packs from Heinz available at Costco for $11.99.

 This one might throw you back to college when you survived off Nissin Noodle Cups.
 Those same easy-to-make meals provide the same sustenance in a pinch now.
 Keep them at all times with a bulk box from Costco.
-The warehouse sells chicken, beef and shrimp flavors in a 24-count box for $11.24.
+The warehouse sells these in a 24-count box for $13.99.

 13. Garbage Bags